News Coverage with Free Press OKC

 On May 2, 2024, the OKCPS Foundation celebrated five graduates from its Teacher Pipeline Program.
 This program supports paraprofessionals in becoming certified teachers, addressing teacher shortages and boosting diversity.
 The ceremony at the Clara Luper Center featured speeches from Foundation leaders and community partners like OG&E. Since 2016, 25 individuals have graduated from the program, with 71 more currently enrolled.

-In April 2024, Oklahoma City Council members James Cooper and JoBeth Hamon held a public forum on a proposed Tax Increment Financing (TIF) district for the Classen Corridor.
-The initiative aims to revitalize the area, with residents, business owners, and community leaders contributing ideas on affordable housing, walkability, and infrastructure.
-Despite concerns about gentrification, Hamon and Cooper stressed the importance of community collaboration.
-The proposed TIF district focuses on enhancing the corridor’s livability and supporting inclusive development.
+In April 2024, Oklahoma City Council members James Cooper and JoBeth Hamon held a public forum on a proposed Tax Increment Financing (TIF) district for the Classen Corridor to revitalize the area.

-On March 26, 2024, the Oklahoma City Zoo unveiled "Expedition Africa," its largest expansion in a century.
+In March 2024, the Oklahoma City Zoo unveiled "Expedition Africa," its largest expansion in a century.
 The 12-acre exhibit features over 60 African species and 200 animals, including a restored Pachyderm building, a giraffe barn, and an African-themed play area.
 Funded by donations, tax credits, and a city sales tax, this $35 million project offers interactive experiences and daily caretaker chats.
 The opening marked a major milestone for the zoo, with city officials and donors celebrating its impact.

-In February 2024, ACOG and OKC hosted the Regional Safety Summit to address rising traffic crashes and fatalities in Central Oklahoma.
+ACOG and OKC hosted the Regional Safety Summit to address rising traffic crashes and fatalities in Central Oklahoma.
 Leaders discussed policy, education, and infrastructure improvements as part of ACOG’s Safety Action Plan and OKC’s Vision Zero, emphasizing collaboration and solutions like roundabouts and bike lanes.

 On February 21, 2024, True Sky Credit Union and partners hosted an event in Oklahoma City to collect veterans' stories for the Library of Congress Veterans History Project.
-Veterans shared their experiences, highlighting the importance of preserving these voices for future generations.

 The Oklahoma Universal Human Rights Alliance presents the 10th annual Human Rights Awards

 On a chilly day in December 2023, Sisu Youth Services opened its new campus in Oklahoma City, upgrading from a basement shelter to a dedicated facility.
-Funded by HUD grants, the new space includes 20 emergency shelter beds, 10 additional drop-in beds, and a 24-hour resource center.
-The move enhances Sisu’s support for unhoused youth, especially 2SLGBTQIA+ individuals, and paves the way for future expansions like a medical clinic and classrooms.

-On November 4, 2023, the Oklahoma Pride Alliance held its first Rainbow Awards Gayla at Tower Theatre in Oklahoma City.
+In November 2023, the Oklahoma Pride Alliance held its first Rainbow Awards Gayla at Tower Theatre in Oklahoma City.
 The event recognized 2SLGBTQ+ leaders across eight categories, such as sex education, healing, and visibility.
 Winners included Mataia Blackwell, Dr. Russel Rooms, Shawnda Adams, and Representative Mauree Turner.
 The evening featured performances by Mae Lynn, Nikita, and Topatio, and concluded with Tony nominee Joshua Henry.

 In October 2023, DeadCenter hosted "Pride, Support, and Acceptance" at the Paseo Arts Creativity Center.
 Curated by Representative Mauree Turner, the event featured short films on trans/non-binary themes, including "First Down," "Sparkle," and "Tank Fairy."
 Part of DeadCenter's year-round "Continuum" series, the free screening was supported by Allied Arts and the Oklahoma City Community Foundation, aiming to make diverse film experiences accessible.